 This theoretical terrain is our conceptual framework.
-A conceptual framework is just that: a theoretical map for how we will conceptualise our data, its analysis, and its interpretation to answer our research question.
+A conceptual framework is just that: a theoretical map for how we will conceptualise our data, their analysis, and their interpretation to answer our research question.
 The conceptual framework is the theory or theories that will guide our analysis and understanding of the empirical data.
 Which theory, or more often theories, we will use to provide this map emerges from our literature review.
 What theories have others used, or developed, when researching our or an aligned topic?
 Do they make sense to us and do they meet the requirements of our research question?
 An example helps illustrate what many new researchers find a challenging task.
-In my honours research I was interested in the topic of child support, and decided to focus on private collection, that is, collection of child support monies directly arranged between the separated parents, rather than by the child support agency.
+In my honours research I was interested in the topic of child support, and decided to focus on private collection, that is, collection of child support monies directly arranged between the separated parents, rather than by the Child Support Agency.
 My question was: How satisfied are payee parents with their private child support collection arrangements (Walter 2002)?
 The topic and developing a clear research question was relatively unproblematic, but I struggled with defining my theoretical conceptual framework.
-My area was (then) new, and there was little existing literature, or theories, around the topic.
-After much reading I finally realised that feminist theories around the delegation of the family to the private sphere in social policy and family discourse were theoretically central to the topic and the question.
+My area was (then) new, and there was little existing literature, or theories, around